Ultimate Guide To WordPress RSS

 One last thing …

-Remember to promote your feed.
-Place your ’subscribe to RSS’ link in a visible location …
+It’s a good idea to promote your feed.
+Place a ’subscribe to RSS’ buttons in a visible location …

-Keep in mind that other website owners will only want to syndicate your content if you provide your visitors with very high-quality information that can add value to their sites and benefit their visitors.
+Finally, keep in mind that other website owners will only syndicate your content if you provide useful information.
+In other words, focus on providing your subscribers with high-quality information that will add great value to their sites and benefit their visitors.

-Add content to your site and get online users to syndicate your content using WordPress and RSS!
+Add content from other sites and get others to syndicate your content online with WordPress and RSS!

-(Add great content from other sites and get visitors to share your content using RSS feeds!)
+(Add someone else’s content and get other users to share your content using RSS feeds!)

 Tip